Drinks for Teenagers

-Children who exercise a lot need to replace the fluid lost through sweating and will need to drink more.
-A child who is not drinking enough will become dehydrated.
+Teenagers who exercise a lot need to replace the fluid lost through sweating and will need to drink more.
+A teenager who is not drinking enough will become dehydrated.

 If your urine is the same colour as numbers 1, 2 and 3: you are well hydrated.
 Colours 4 and 5 can represent dehydration and colours 6, 7 and 8, severe dehydration, therefore extra fluid is needed.

 HOW ELSE DO I KNOW IF MY TEENAGER IS DEHYDRATED?